zachmccabe/zachmccabe.github.io/just_ask.md

 Using questions intentionally can also be helpful in cross-cultural situations, I think.

-"Everything you're sure is right can be wrong in another place," observes a character in Barbara Kingsolver's novel "The Poisonwood Bible".
+"Everything you're sure is right can be wrong in another place," observes a character in Barbara Kingsolver's novel "The Poisonwood Bible."

 When you're in "another place," the signal:noise ratio falls through the floor.
 You're overwhelmed.
 You're under pressure.
 Just when you need to think critically about your own assumptions – you can't.
 Heuristics keep tripping you up.
 Questions can help you navigate foreign terrain.
 Use them strategically, and don't worry about looking silly because you already stick out.

 Of course, when you're working across cultures or languages it's just as important to think about _how_ you ask questions.
 One of my favorite books on this is Erin Meyer's "The Culture Map."